-WORLDWIDE WALKING HOLIDAYS
+WALKING HOLIDAYS WORLDWIDE 2024-2025

 SHIKOKU PILGRIMAGE TRAIL

-8-days / 7-nights inn-to-inn SELF GUIDED walk from Tokushima to Ehime - departs from/to Kyoto
+8-days / 7-nights inn-to-inn SELF-GUIDED walk from Tokushima to Ehime - ex Kyoto or Osaka

 Shikoku is Japan's fourth-largest island, home to some of the country's most beautiful and undeveloped scenery.
 The island is the setting for an ancient walking trail, the challenging Shikoku 88 Pilgrimage Trail which connects 88 Buddhist temples associated with the scholar and monk Kobo Daishi, who brought Buddhist teachings from China to Japan and founded the Shingon school of Buddhism.
 The full Shikoku 88 walk covers more than a thousand kilometres, with the journey following a symbolic path to enlightenment through the stages of awakening, asceticism, enlightenment and nirvana.
-Pilgrims, known as Ohenro, traditionally covered the journey on foot over many weeks, staying overnight at Shukubo temple lodgings.
+Pilgrims, known as O-henro, traditionally covered the journey on foot over many weeks, staying overnight at Shukubo temple lodgings.
 Most modern pilgrims now travel from temple to temple by car or tour bus, but we have selected portions of the original route which can still be enjoyed on foot as a very unique walking holiday.
-Dates: Daily on demand from March to early December, 2023 Cost from: \$3260 per person twin share.
-Single room supplement on request Includes: 7 nights' accommodation in traditional Ryokan, Minshuku and Shukubo, which usually have shared facilities; 7 breakfasts, 6 dinners; JR Bus tickets and/or train tickets for travel from Kyoto/Osaka to Shikoku and from Shikoku to Kyoto/Osaka; appropriate route notes and maps; Shikoku Guidebook; 5 x prebooked and prepaid taxis, local telephone support.
+Dates: Daily on demand from March to November Cost from: \$3985 per person twin share.
+Single supplement from \$1065 on request.
+Includes: 7 nights' accommodation in traditional Ryokan, Minshuku and Shukubo, which usually have shared facilities; 7 breakfasts, 6 dinners; round trip public transport from Kyoto or Osaka to Shikoku; detailed route notes and maps; Shikoku Guidebook; 5 x pre-booked and prepaid taxis, local telephone support.
 Not Included: Flights or airport transfers, meals not mentioned, drinks, local buses each day, cable car on Day 3, entrance fees not shown and personal expenses.
-Luggage transfers are not included but can be organised locally at extra cost.
-Call OUTDOOR TRAVEL on 1800 331 582 for details or reservations
+Luggage transfers are not included but can be organised locally at extra cost.\ Call OUTDOOR TRAVEL on 1800 331 582 for details or reservations

 Grading: Moderate to challenging.
-Daily walks are from 5km up to 17km, with average daily ascent/descent of 510m.
+Daily walks are from 5km up to 19km, with average daily ascent/descent of 510m.
 Much of the walking is on asphalt or paved roads.
 Some longer walks can be shortened by extending the pre-booked taxi transfers.
 Suggested itinerary: